raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 title: OpenCV
 ---

 `opencv` is an open-source computer vision library.
-The Astro Pi units specifically have the `opencv-contrib-python-headless` package installed, which includes all of `opencv` plus additional modules (listed in the [OpenCV documentation](https://docs.opencv.org/master/)), and excludes all GUI functionality.
 You may want to use OpenCV for [edge detection](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/3), for example.

 #### Documentation